NIS Patiala reports 4 COVID positive cases | Sports-Games

 NIS Patiala reports 4 COVID positive cases

-The third wave of the COVID-19 pandemic has struck the National Institute of Sports (NIS), Patiala with the elite institution on Thursday reporting four positive cases inside its campus.
+The third wave of the COVID-19 pandemic has struck the National Institute of Sports (NIS), Patiala with the elite centre on Thursday reporting four positive cases inside its campus.

 ''RT-PCR tests for 170 athletes and coaches were conducted in NSNIS Patiala on Tuesday as part of SAI COVID SOP.
-Results have revealed that three junior athletes and one coach are COVID positive,'' a Sports Authority of India (SAI) official said.
+Results have revealed that three junior athletes and one coach are COVID positive,'' the Sports Authority of India (SAI) said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)